Directory UpdatesBelow are some updates to HotelGuide's Website Directory. Webmasters are welcome to add urls (no charge).

 To Contact HotelGuide: Click Here.

-HotelGuide, HotelGuide Newark and Profile Page are service marks of MetroGuide.com, Inc. HotelGuide Network is a registered service mark of MetroGuide.com, Inc. All other trademarks are the property of their respective owners.
+HotelGuide and HotelGuide Newark are service marks of MetroGuide.com, Inc. HotelGuide Network is a registered service mark of MetroGuide.com, Inc. All other trademarks are the property of their respective owners.
 MetroGuide.com, Inc. does not own or operate hotel properties.